UbuntuKylin/kylin-user-guide/data/guide/brasero/en_US/index.md

 ![Fig 6 Configure for plugin](image/6.png)

-### Tools -> Blank
+### Blank
+Click "Tools" > "Blank".
 Only readable and writable discs can be erased.

-### Tools -> Check integrity
+### Check integrity
+Click "Tools" > "Check integrity".
 The interface as shown in Fig 7.

 ![Fig 7 Check integrity](image/7.png)

-Click "Check" to start check process, and when check is over, there will show a
+Click "Check" to start check process.

-## Q&A
-### Using tips
+## Using Tips
 1) When using burn image, only the file with the suffix of .iso can be selected.

-There is a way to make a mirror image: Click Data project and add files; Click "Burn" without a blank DVD inserted.

 2) Read-only disc can not be erased.